GuilhermeBisse/Python-Timer/README.md

-# Python-Timer
+# Python-Projects

-A basic timer made for me, using Python language.
+1 - A basic timer made for me, using Python language.
 I also used the Sys and Time libraries.